vynious/cafe_management/README.md

 1. Ensure Docker and Docker Compose are installed.
 2. Set up the environment variables in the `.env` file.
-3. Navigate to the project root directory (where the `docker-compose.yml` file is located).
+3. Navigate to the project root directdory (where the `docker-compose.yml` file is located).
 4. Run the following command to build and start the containers:

    ```bash
    docker-compose up --build